Graylog2/documentation/pages/installation/docker.rst

 All these settings and command line parameters can be put in a ``docker-compose.yml`` file, so that they don't have to be executed one after the other.

+.. warning:: The following example does not persist any data and configurations.
+You should read the section :ref:`persisting-data` to add persistance to your docker-compose file.

 Example Version 2::

   version: '2'